abbasiReza/Histopathology-Image-Retrieval-SPQ/README.md

 Welcome to the Histopathology Image Retrieval project!
 This repository contains code and resources for implementing a deep learning model to perform histopathology image retrieval.
 The goal of this project is to develop a robust system that can retrieve relevant histopathology images based on user queries.
 Convolutional models, along with attention mechanisms, are employed to achieve accurate and meaningful image retrieval.

-**Note:** This project is based on the research presented in the paper, "Combination of Multiple Global Descriptors for Image Retrieval"
+**Note:** This project is based on the research presented in the paper, "Self-supervised Product Quantization for Deep Unsupervised Image Retrieval"

 ## Table of Contents